-AYES NAYS ABSTAINING ABSENT The undersigned hereby certifies that she is the cle Michigan, and that the foregoing special use permity on erk for the Township of Peninsula, Grand Traverse County, was approved by the Peninsula Township Board of Trustees The undersigned further certifies that a quorum wa with all applicable laws and regulations. as present at said meeting and that said meeting complied Rebecca Chown, Peninsula Township Clerk Approved by the Peninsula Township Board by and d through a resolution on Isaiah Wunsch, Peninsula Township Supervisor THIS PERMIT SHALL BE ATTACHED TO THE SITE PLA AN AND BECOME A PART THEREOF.
-I hereby acknowledge that I have received a true an Use Permit #35, and I have been informed of said re requirements of the Peninsula Township Zoning Or nd correct copy of this second amendment of Special Land equirements of this amended permit and of the rdinance.
-OMP Seven Hills, LLC - (Jordan Valdmanis, Brian Peace, Troy Daily and Jay Milliken) 16330 Peninsula Drive
+AYES NAYS ABSTAINING ABSENT k for the Township of Peninsula, Grand Traverse County, as approved by the Peninsula Township Board of Trustees The undersigned further certifies that a quorum was with all applicable laws and regulations. s present at said meeting and that said meeting complied Rebecca Chown, Peninsula Township Clerk Approved by the Peninsula Township Board by and through a resolution on no. Isaiah Wunsch, Peninsula Township Supervisor THIS PERMIT SHALL BE ATTACHED TO THE SITE PLA N AND BECOME A PART THEREOF.
+I hereby acknowledge that I have received a true an Use Permit #35, and I have been informed of said re requirements of the Peninsula Township Zoning Or • OMP Seven Hills, LLC ~ (Jordan Valdmanis, Brian Peace, Troy Daily and Jay Milliken) 16330 Peninsula Drive

-DRAFT_TOWNSHIP BOARD - May 23, 2023
+DRAFT\TOWNSHIP BOARD - May 23, 2023